jefdaj/cryptoisland/src/posts/2021/09/24/you-could-have-invented-shamirs-secret-sharing/index.md

 It's probably counter-intuitive, but even knowing 3 of the blue + brown points on that curve doesn't get you any closer to finding the intercept.
 Without 4 you might as well have none at all.

+*Note: Shamir's actual scheme uses number fields defined in terms of large random prime numbers; the easier-to-visualize real number curves and equations shown here are just meant to give some basic intuition for how the math works*

 # Make it useful!